KOPs-ai/config/README.md

 ### `strategy/strategies_usdtYield_v2.json` (Current Format)

 This file contains the updated configuration format with enhanced parameter validation and rule-based access control.
+For current format, each user will have his own policy that only applies to him.

 ## Configuration Structure